Sophie Jackson is a dog lover and trainer living in the UK. She competes in agility and obedience with her four dogs.

 Stage 1: Proestrus

 This is the beginning of a season, but not the point when a female dog is ready to mate.
-She may show behavioural changes due to the hormonal fluctuations occurring in her body, and male dogs will start to pay attention to her, but she will not be interested in them.
+She may show behavioral changes due to the hormonal fluctuations occurring in her body, and male dogs will start to pay attention to her, but she will not be interested in them.
 She may act protectively of herself.
 The dog's vulva (her female genitals) will swell and there will be some bleeding.
 This stage usually lasts 9 days but can last up to 27 days in unusual cases.

 Stage 2: Estrus